Your home may be repossessed if you do not keep up repayments on your mortgage.

 By filling in the form on this page you are agreeing to be contacted by a professional mortgage advisor.

-This term is used to apply to a borrower or applicant that has past problems with credit, for instance late payment, bankruptcy or County Court Judgements.
+This describes a borrower or applicant who has had credit problems in the past, such as late payment, bankruptcy or County Court Judgements.

-The agreement in principle gives an indication to you of the likely outcome of a loan application.
+The agreement in principle gives you an indication of the likely outcome of a loan application.
 It is not a formal offer, but includes a credit check with a credit reference agency and an assessment of your ability to repay the loan amount requested.

-Once you have been given an agreement in principle the lender will make further checks to validate the information you have provided and check that the house you have chosen is suitable for us to lend against.
-At that stage they would then offer you a formal offer of loan.
+Once you have been given an agreement in principle, the lender will make further checks to validate the information you have provided.
+The lender will also check that the house you have chosen is suitable for it to lend against.
+At that stage, they will then offer you a formal offer of loan.

 The APR shows the true, total cost of borrowing and allows you to compare offers from different lenders.
 The APR takes into consideration all payments, such as interest payments, repayments of capital, all costs and any fees based on projections for the payments applicable during the term of a mortgage.

-The increase in the value of a property as a result of changes in market conditions.
+The increase in the value of a property resulting from changes in market conditions.

-Most mortgage products have an Arrangement Fee; this is a fee payable on the product you’ve chosen to the lender, for arranging the mortgage.
+Most mortgage products have an Arrangement Fee.
+This is a fee payable on the product you've chosen to the lender and is for arranging the mortgage.
 The arrangement fee can often be added to the amount you want to borrow if you wish, although if it is added you will pay interest on this additional amount throughout the life of your mortgage.